sdoboli/Lab8_CSC16_S21/README.md

 ## Problem 1:

-**Implement the functions in the class Deck**
+**Implement class Deck functions **

 **Description**: A class deck can store a number of Card objects.
 Initially the deck is empty.
-The deck can be either initialized with a full set of Cards with suites and values in a range.
+The deck can be initialized with a full set of Cards with suites and values in a range.
 Or cards can be added one by one to the deck.
 The deck can be shuffled or sorted.
 Cards can be removed from the top, from the bottom or from a certain location.
 Cards can be added on top.
-Check the file `Deck.h` which contains the `Deck` class definition.
+Check the file `Deck.h` which contains the class `Deck` class definition.

-1. `pointers.cpp`. **Change this file as per instructions inside **
+**Implementation requirements**

+The data members of a deck are:

+	Card *ptr_cards; // pointer to an array of cards int nr_cards;    // current size deck
+	int max_size;    // max # of cards in the Deck

+ - `max_size` is the maximum number of cards that a Deck object can contain.
+ - `nr_cards` is the number of cards a Deck object has at a certain time.
+ - `ptr_cards` is pointer to a Card object.
+Its role is to point to an array of max_size Cards objects allocated in dynamic memory.
+The memory for the array will be allocated when a new Deck object is instantiated.

+		Deck new_deck(30); // new_deck is an empty deck with max_size = 30, nr_cards = 0, memory for the array is allocated now
+				   // but the array is empty

 **Steps**
-1. Compile the program with command: `make`
-2. Run the program pointers with command: `./pointers`
-3. Observe the output and start answering questions in the code.
-4. When you finished, run the program once with the command

-		`./pointers | tee out_pointers`.
+1. Add the definition of all function members of the class `Deck` in file `Deck.cpp`.
+Each function has a header with: goal, inputs, outputs, processing, preconditions and postconditions.
-This will save the output of your program in a file called `out_pointers`.
+2. Test the function members in a new file
-7. Update changes to your local repository.

-			git add out_pointers
-			git commit -am "your message"

 ## Problem 2: